Please click here for IDUG Terms of Service.

 Section 3.
 Other-Committees.
 Other committees not having and exercising the authority of the Board of Directors in the management of the Corporation may be designated by a resolution adopted by a majority of the directors present at a meeting at which a quorum is present.
 Except as otherwise provided in such resolution, members of each such committee shall be directors of the Corporation, and the president of the Corporation shall appoint the members thereof.
 Any member thereof may be removed by the Board whenever in their judgment the best interests of the Corporation shall be served by such removal.

 Section 4.
 Nominating Committee.
 The immediate past president shall be the Chairman of the Nominating Committee.
 If, for any reason the immediate past president is unable to serve in this capacity, the President shall select the Chairman of the Nominating Committee.
-The Nominating Committee shall consist of the Chairman, the President and one other representative, but not the President Elect, selected by the Chairman and approved by the Board of Directors.
+The Nominating Committee shall consist of the Chairman, the President-Elect and one other representative, selected by the Chairman and approved by the Board of Directors.
 All categories of membership are eligible to serve.

 The Nominating Committee shall annually, not later than sixty (60) days preceding each annual election, nominate candidates for the president-elect and the vacant director-at-large positions and present the slate of candidates to the Board of Directors for approval.
 The names of the candidates and a statement from each candidate indicating acceptance of the nomination and willingness to serve, if elected, shall be presented to the Board of Directors.
 The slate of candidates shall be posted to the IDUG web site at least thirty (30) days preceding the election.
 A member who is serving on the Nominating Committee is not eligible to accept a nomination by that committee.
 Members of the Nominating Committee may not serve on more than two (2) consecutive Nominating Committees.